kohactive/kohbot/README.md

 `BOT_AUTH: xoxb-1234567890-12324567890`.

-Replace the string past the equals sign (`=`) with your bot's auth token provided by Slack.
+Replace the string past the colon (`:`) with your bot's auth token provided by Slack.

 ## Local Development
 To run locally, start the rails server: